LiliaFramework/Lilia/docs/docs/libraries/lia.character.md

 ## Overview

 The character library handles creation and persistence of player characters.
 It manages character variables, interacts with the database, and offers helpers for retrieving characters by ID or SteamID.
+--[[--
+Character creation and management.

+**NOTE:** For the most part you shouldn't use this library unless you know what you're doing.
+You can very easily corrupt character data using these functions!
+]]
 ---

 ### `lia.char.new(data, id, client, steamID)`